NTTS-Innovation/GetCTS/README.md

 Check doc folder in this project and configure your monitoring interface accordingly

 ### Install the CTS
 Issue the following command and follow the guide.
-Once completed the CTS is ready to be assigned to the app by browse to the management IP on http port 80
+Once completed the CTS is ready.
 ```console
 wget -q -O install.sh https://git.io/JZmVM && sudo bash ./install.sh
 ```